Shiloh Hill: WWE (2022–present)

-On June 13, 2022, Keck was named as one of fifteen college athletes to have signed to the WWE's second class of their Next in Line program, which he found through a social media consultant at his school.
+On June 13, 2022, Keck was named as one of 15 college athletes to have signed to the WWE's second class of their Next in Line program, which he found through a social media consultant at his school.
 On March 30, 2024, he made his in-ring debut under his real name at an NXT live event, in a losing effort against Drake Morreaux.
 Three months later on the June 6 episode of NXT Level Up, Keck made his on-screen debut under the ring name Shiloh Hill, teaming with Jasper Troy in a tag team match losing to The D'Angelo Family (Channing "Stacks" Lorenzo and Tony D'Angelo).
 On the June 21 episode of NXT Level Up, Hill picked up his first victory against Uriah Connors.

 In February 2025, Hill participated in the first season of LFG (Legends & Future Greats), a reality television series involving "rising talents" competing for a NXT contract.
 He was mentored by The Undertaker and was the runner-up.
 On the May 6 episode of NXT, Hill made his NXT debut where he participated in the 25-man battle royal to become the #1 contender for the NXT Championship at NXT Battleground but was eliminated by Trick Williams.
 Hill returned to LFG Season 2 and was again mentored by The Undertaker.
 He won season 2 after beating Harlem Lewis in the finals and is signed to the NXT brand.
+After a series of promos explaining his childhood and upbringing, he made his NXT singles match debut on December 9, 2025 and defeated Lexis King as a face.
+On December 23 episode of NXT, he teamed up with the female winner of LFG season 2, Skylar Raye, in a mixed tornado tag "Christmas Chaos" street fight to defeat Channing "Stacks" Lorenzo and Arianna Grace.
+Hill made his main roster debut on the April 17, 2026 episode of SmackDown, where participated in the 2026 André the Giant Memorial Battle Royal.

+On June 9, 2026, Hill defeated Tristan Angels in a pageant to be named the first-ever "Mr. NXT".